Kallias254/josephmiseda/src/projects/second-project.md

 ---
-title: Another NPM Package
+title: Wellness Retreat Landing Page
-emoji: 💾
+emoji: 🌿🕉️🌺
+date: 2019-01-01T00:00:00.000Z
+summary: Landing page copy
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
-date: 2019-01-01T00:00:00.000Z
-summary: This is an NPM package I made
 tags:
   - javascript
   - node
 ---

-### Task

-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.

-### Solution

-Bring to the table win-win survival strategies to ensure proactive domination.
-At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
-User generated content in real-time will have multiple touchpoints for offshoring.
+TRANSFORM YOUR LIFE IN THE HEART OF BALI

+Discover Ancient Wisdom, Modern Luxury

+At Sacred Waters Retreat, we blend thousand-year-old Balinese healing traditions with contemporary wellness practices.
+Our exclusive 7-day transformational journeys include:

+* Daily yoga and meditation in our treetop pavilion
+* Authentic healing ceremonies with local shamans
+* Farm-to-table cooking workshops
+* Luxury accommodation in private pool villas

+Limited to 12 guests per retreat.
+Early bird pricing: $3,995 (Save $1,000)